azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-basics.md

 ---
 layout: article
 title: 'ARM Lab 1: First Template and Deployment'
-date: 2018-01-08
+date: 2018-04-17
 categories: null
 tags: [authoring, arm, workshop, hackathon, lab, template]
 comments: true
 author: Richard_Cheney
-previous:
-  url: ../theoryTemplates
-  title: Azure Resource Manager Templates
-next:
-  url: ../arm-lab2-sourcesOfResources
-  title: Other sources of resources
 ---

 {% include toc.html %}

 ## Overview

 In this lab we will be creating a simple template using Visual Studio Code.
 We will then be deploying it into a resource group using Azure CLI 2.0.
-We will then factor some of the resource's values up into the parameters section, and then make use of the variables section to introduce some additional functionality.

 The lab will make use of the storage account resources, which is one of the simpler ones available on the Azure platform.

+We'll go through a few iterations of the template as we move through the lab:

+1. Simple and hardcoded template
+1. Add in parameters for storageAccount and accountType and specify inline
+1. Make use of variables and functions to make the accountName unique
+1. Configure outputs to add the generated accountName
+1. Create a parameters file to finish off

+The lab does take a little while to run through, but will give you a good grounding in the various sections of the ARM templates, refactoring elements between them and using the CLIs to deploy.

 ## Pre-reqs